moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 - When executing training or scoring runs remotely using GitLab CI/CD, users will be able to:
   - Select CPU or GPU compute instance based on the needs of the model
-  - Automatically detect and rebuild the model image based on changes to the Dockerfile or requirements.txt
+  - Automatically detect and rebuild the model image based on changes to **Dockerfile** or **requirements.txt**
   - Log, view, and retrieve experiments in your preferred experiment tracker
   - Upload and download model artifacts directly to the GitLab package registry
   - Automatically report model metrics and performance in the merge request for review by others.
-  - Commit changes to the repository and automatically trigger the training CI pipeline based on a specific commit message
+  - Commit changes to the repository and automatically trigger training CI pipelines based on a specific commit message
-     - Training CI pipeline only executes with the following commit message: `train <path/to/notebook/your_notebook.ipynb>`
+     - Training CI pipelines only execute with the following commit message: `train <path/to/notebook/your_notebook.ipynb>`
      - Allows the pipeline to execute just the desired notebook
   - Commit changes to the repository and automatically trigger the scoring CI pipeline based on a specific commit message
      - Scoring CI pipeline only executes with the following commit message: `score <path/to/notebook/your_notebook.ipynb>`